NiciusB/manifold/docker/GUIDE.md

 16. Create a firebase project
 17. Set the values `supabaseInstanceId` and `supabaseAnonKey` for `common/src/envs/dev.ts`
 18. Set the following secret in Google Cloud: `SUPABASE_PASSWORD`
-19. (TODO: something here to actually prepare supabase db) Run `docker-compose exec manifold yarn cross-env GOOGLE_APPLICATION_CREDENTIALS_DEV=/home/node/app/docker/dev-firebase-credentials.json yarn --cwd backend/scripts ts-node supabase-import.ts`
+19. (TODO: something here to actually prepare supabase db) Run `docker-compose exec manifold yarn cross-env GOOGLE_APPLICATION_CREDENTIALS_DEV=/home/node/app/docker/dev-firebase-credentials.json yarn --cwd backend/scripts ts-node init-supabase-db.ts`
 20. You can now close the extra tab.
 On the original terminal tab, stop `./run.sh` (Ctrl+c), and run it again
 21. All done!
 On your browser, you can now open http://localhost:3000/.
 It'll take a while to load the first time.
 You should see a log `[NEXT] - wait compiling / (client and server)...` on the terminal